Head Men's Soccer Coach - Jon Pascale - CCAA Coach of the Year (2012, 2013)

-The 2006 campaign, during which McManus was named CCAA Coach of the Year, witnessed the Tritons repeat at league champions after UCSD posted a 13-1-2 mark during the regular season, winning its seventh-straight CCAA South Division title as McManus was named the CCAA Coach of the Year.
+The 2006 campaign, during which McManus was named CCAA Coach of the Year, witnessed the Tritons repeat as conference champions after UCSD posted a 13-1-2 mark during league play, winning its seventh straight CCAA South Division title.

 McManus guided his squad to another CCAA crown in 2005 with a 4-3 victory over Cal State Dominguez Hills on Nov.
 6.

-In 2004 his team won its fifth-straight CCAA South Division title before falling in the semifinals of the CCAA Championships, while in 2003 he guided the Tritons to a fourth-consecutive CCAA title.
+In 2004, his team won its fifth straight CCAA South Division title before falling in the semifinals of the CCAA Championship, while in 2003, he guided the Tritons to a fourth successive CCAA title.

-McManus has led the Tritons to a total of five NCAA Division III National Championships, including a title in 1999, their final season at the Division III level.
-Under his direction in Division III, UCSD was the only team in the nation to participate in every NCAA Tournament since 1986.
-In all, the Tritons were crowned NCAA Regional Champions nine times and National Champions five.
+McManus led the Tritons to a total of five NCAA Division III national championships, including a title in 1999, their final season at the Division III level.
+Under his direction in Division III, UCSD was the only team in the nation to participate in every NCAA tournament since 1986.
+In all, the Tritons were crowned NCAA regional champions nine times and national champions five.
 Remarkably, UCSD lost just one regular-season game to a Division III opponent in the school's history.